snl-dakota/dakota/docs/user/usingdakota/theory/surrogatebasedoptimization.rst

 convergence assessment (see Section `1.3 <#sbm:sblm_con_hard>`__), and no constraint relaxation (see Section `1.4 <#sbm:sblm_con_relax>`__).

+..
+   TODO: It is attractive both from its simplicity and potential for improved performance, assuming that all of the trust region updating machinery can be rendered compatible with the lack of an explicitly-optimized merit function.  and is the default approach taken in Dakota.

 While the formulation of Eq. `[eq:NLP_SBO_TRAL] <#eq:NLP_SBO_TRAL>`__ (and others from row 1 in Table `1.1 <#tab:sbo_subprob>`__) can suffer from infeasible intermediate iterates and slow convergence to